isallexist/Quasi-clique/README.md

 Title = {An Ellipsoidal Bounding Scheme for the Quasi-Clique Number of a Graph}, Year = {2019}}

 User instructions: Packages required to run codes-- not provided here, other licenses required; compile and run instructions-- input parameters, etc.

-LDB.cpp: What it contains/does ...
+LDB.cpp: The code for generating the LDB bound

 MIP.cpp: What it contains/does ...